Ojas13-git/arva-coffee-finder/README.md

 # Arva Coffee Shop Finder

-Coffee Shop Finder App that allows users to search for, explore, and interact with coffee shops.
-The app should have a highly interactive and smooth UI, leverage efficient APIs for data handling, and ensure secure and scalable deployment on AWS.
+Coffee Shop Finder App that enables users to search for and explore coffee shops, view their products, and get detailed information about each shop.
+The app will include a robust backend built with Node.js, a dynamic frontend using React.js, data storage managed by MongoDB, and deployment on AWS.

 ![image](https://github.com/Ojas13-git/arva-coffee-finder/assets/79032848/226d65a0-fed5-4442-a96d-b7b1034ffd51)